antronerds/r2-tutorials/docs/Multiple_Datasets.md

 3. The megasampler is unfortunately restricted to microarray data and even then, the analyses are only possible within their own platform.
-Within the platform the experimental bias is decreased since the dataset originates from the same platform and the same normalization algorithm however many other factors such as experimental conditions, country and mental state :) will affect the experimental bias.
+Within the platform the experimental bias is decreased since the dataset originates from the same platform and the same normalization algorithm however many other factors such as experimental conditions, which laboratory etc etc will affect the experimental bias.
 It is generally accepted that with sufficient samples from different datasets, these datasets can be analyzed together in this manner.
 Further, an increasing number of datasets in the GEO repository are being remapped and realigned to the same platform, using the TPM algorithm for normalization.
 Currently, we are also working to make these datasets available through the MegaSampler (2025).